Mom's old fashioned elderberry pie recipe is "easy as pie" to make. Sorry about the pun folks, but you'll love these

 Cover equal quantities of elderberries and cut crabapples with water and cook until entirely soft.
 Mash so that fruit is thoroughly broken up.
 Strain the juice through a jelly bag.

-My wife and I live nearby the old farm where I was raised, and alongside the creek flowing next to our house (above), we have a wild elderberry bush which we make use of in season.
+My wife and I live nearby the old farm where I was raised, and alongside the creek flowing next to our house (above), we have a wild elderberry bush or two which we make use of in season.

 country roads looking for elderberry bushes growing along the roadside ditches.
 Nature's bounty!

 The common North American elderberry, Sambucus canadensis, is an easy shrub to spot, once you become familiar with its leafy appearance and clusters of fruit.

 The fruit is fully ripe by mid-to-late summer.
 You need to pick elderberries quickly, though, before the birds beat you to it.
 The cluster pictured below has already been picked at by wild birds.

 However, if it's early in the spring and you're looking for plants or cuttings to transplant, you'll find elderberries growing wild throughout much of eastern North America and some parts of Europe, often near creeks and areas of moist soil.

 Early spring is the recommended time for planting.
 An excellent Fact Sheet on Elderberries for Home Gardens can be found on the Ontario Ministry of Agriculture and Food website.